 You need to bring together a subset of knowledgeable stakeholders involved in the process.
 That is because a substantial amount of work in an organization is never documented.

-It is also important to get cross-functional input into designing or improving a process to foster buy-in and adoption.
+Getting cross-functional input into designing or improving a process is also important to foster buy-in and adoption.

 Workshops are a typical way to begin the mapping of a business process.

-These workshops should be led by a facilitator or project manager with excellent communication skills and in business process modeling aexperience.
+These workshops should be led by a facilitator or project manager with excellent communication skills and experience in business process modeling.
 For example, someone with Six Sigma training.

 The process modeling workshop can start with reviewing the overall workflow of the process.
 This can be done using a SIPOC Diagram, or high-level process flows to guide the discussion.
 The use of a process mapping template, such as those available in the Navvia Process Designer, can also help accelerate the design process.